 I walked on Schillerstraße which is a pedestrian area to reach Schiller’s House.
 This is a great street to enjoy some local life, peek into cafés or walk into great bookshops.

 Schiller’s House dating to 1777 is the oldest house on this street and was bought with quite an effort from his side.
-Unfortunately, he enjoyed his house only for a very short time because he died 3 years after he acquired it in 1802.
+Unfortunately, he enjoyed his home only for a very short time because he died three years after he acquired it in 1802.
 It’s worth a visit for its impressive decorations and remember Schiller’s work as you walk around.

 9. Ginkgo Haus and Gingko Shop

-It all started when Goethe sent a poem that he wrote to Marianne von Willemer and he attached two Gingko leaves to the letter.
-He took these leaves from the garden of Heidelberg Castle.
+It all started when Goethe sent a poem that he wrote to Marianne von Willemer, and he attached two Gingko leaves to the letter.
+He took them from the garden of Heidelberg Castle.
 It’s a pleasant surprise to find a copy of the letter at the Ginkgo Museum just below the poem.

-This is a good place and time to end your literary walking route in Classic Weimar for the first day.
-There are many good places to have a break and contemplate for the next day which will be a bit more condensed and still will be in the urban city area.
+This is a right place and time to end your literary walking route in Classic Weimar for the first day.
+There are many decent places to have a break and contemplate for the next day which will be a bit more condensed and still will be in the urban city area.